cityofships/i-love-compute/README.md

 - The installation is done in user workspace and provided software is not made available in default environment.
 - The user can run `COMMAND` with built Mesa Clover or Vulkan by doing `./user-mesa run [COMMAND]`.
 - The installation is done in user workspace.
 - Beware that linking LLVM may consumes hundreds of gigabytes of RAM!
-You may want to reduce the amount of linkage tasks by reducing the amount of jobs with `-j N`.
-A good value for `N` is `((Available RAM in GB) / 6) - 1` (it's not rare to see one link job eating 6GB of RAM).
-This will also reduce the amount of compilation tasks, but with the benefit of keeping linking step safe.
+By default the script reduces the amount of jobs when building LLVM : 1 job per 8GB of available RAM, as it was observed some files need 8GB of RAM to be linked.

 Knowledge
 ---------